386 Comments

 𝕺𝖓𝖙𝖍𝖊𝖔𝖙𝖍𝖊𝖗𝖍𝖆𝖓𝖉's avatar

 Discussion below by people talking about facing retirement and being concerned about their retirement funds.
-I pulled the plug this summer, and went into this with two pensions and Social Security, spent about 60% of the value of my home paid off, with a manageable mortgage.
+I pulled the plug this summer, and went into this with two pensions and Social Security, about 60% of the value of my home paid off, with a manageable mortgage.
 Looked good on paper.

 This should be interesting.